Su-informatics-lab/ardac/dictionaryutils/README.md

 docker run --rm -v $(pwd):/mnt/host dictutils /bin/bash -c "/app/json2yml.sh"
 ```
 > [!NOTE]
-> A JSON schema file is assumed in your current directory.
+> This expects to find a JSON schema file in your current directory.
 Otherwise, replace `$(pwd)` with the full path, e.g.: `/path/to/your/schema.json`.

 Upon completion, a folder named `yamls` will be created under the specified folder with the YAML files.